Blog

 #5 Understand how to operate the EWP

-Despite completing yellow card training, which includes both practical and theoretical learning and assessment, you may still need further coaching in the operation of certain types of access hire equipment.
+Despite completing yellow card training, which includes both practical and theoretical learning and assessment, you may still need further coaching in the operation of certain types of access equipment.

 The time to ask questions about access equipment is at the point of hire or sale.
 If you still have questions after this time, most equipment hire companies are more than happy to answer questions on use when the equipment’s delivered to your site.
 There’s also information available in the EWP operation manual, and information online under that brand and model of EWP.